ngs-docs/angus/visualizing-blast-scores-with-RStudio.md

 what are we looking for here?
 (And how would we know?)

-(Hint: longer bitscores are better, but bitscores of ~1000 mean a nucleotide alignment of 1000 bp - which is pretty good, no?)
+(Hint: longer bitscores are better, but even bitscores of ~1000 mean a nucleotide alignment of 1000 bp - which is pretty good, no?
+Here we really want to rescale the x axis to look at the distribution of bitscores in the 100-300 range.)

 We can also look at the length of the queries, which are the mouse sequences in this case.